talamaska/onboarding_overlay/README.md

 ),
 ```

-13. From v3.0.0 there is an additional OverlayController (ChangeNotifier) attached to the OverlayState that provides the currentIndex, currentStep and isVisible.
+13. From v3.0.0 there is an additional `OverlayController` (ChangeNotifier) attached to the OverlayState that provides the `currentIndex`, `currentStep` and `isVisible`.

 ```dart
 final OnboardingState? onboarding = Onboarding.of(context);